globaldothealth/covid19-omicron/README.md

 # Omicron datasets

-This repository contains datasets on reported cases with the Omicron (B.1.1.529) variant of SARS-CoV-2 virus.
+This repository contains datasets on reported cases of the SARS-CoV-2 Omicron (B.1.1.529) Variant of Concern.

 NOTE: Please check data licenses from the original sources before using these data.